tlaloc/Complex/README.md

 Complex
 =======

-assignments from the book by Kochan Objective-C ed.4.
+Assignments from the book by Kochan, Objective-C ed.4.